Skip to content

 Live stream latency

-It is important to realize that a live stream is always served with a certain delay, inherent to the technology and protocols involved in live streaming.
-This is mainly to allow the video player to buffer a short part of the stream.
+It is important to realize that a live stream is always served with a certain delay, inherent to the technology and protocols involved.
+For one-to-many streaming, this is mainly to allow the video player to buffer a short part of the stream.
 To guarantee smooth streaming while bandwidth fluctuates, the video player uses the internal buffer while delivering streaming video.

 Event management flow

-2. Use the Preview player to see whether the incoming stream is okay.
+2. Use the Preview player to see whether the incoming stream is okay, including possible closed captions and/or audio translations.
 Your viewers won’t see the stream in the embedded player until you start the event.
-If you are using T@H or closed captions, let your interpreters or editors connect to their rooms and verify if their connection and equipment is okay.
+If you are using human interpreters, correctors or subtitlers, let them connect to their rooms and verify if their connection and equipment is okay.

-4. When the live action ends, wait at least two minutes before pressing the End event button or Pause event button.
-When the embedded player detects that the event status is set to Ended, it will show the event's status image or message instead of the live stream.
-If you set the event to Ended immediately after the live action ends, some viewers may miss the end due to HLS latency (= the status image is shown before their player reaches the end of the stream).
-The two minutes are necessary for iOS devices, which allow HLS latency to grow to two minutes.
+4. When the live action ends, wait at least 2 minutes for a regular event, and 4 minutes for an AI event before pressing the End event button or Pause event button.
+When the embedded player detects that the event status is set to Ended, it will show a poster image or message instead of the live stream.
+If you set the event to Ended immediately after the live action ends, some viewers may still be watching the stream (due to latency).
+Waiting for two minutes is necessary because of iOS devices, which allow HLS latency to grow to two minutes.
+In case of AI events, two extra minutes are necessary because of the increased latency.

 Note: when you are done with an event, set its status to Inactive or Ended.
 This will stop it from using server resources.
 Don’t forget to turn off your encoder after a live stream has ended, otherwise you will be using extra live processing hours.